esegerson/Multivaders/README.md

 ## Known Bugs

-- Problems continue to wiggle when the game is paused and the music continues to play
 - Does not work on mobile: no on-screen keyboard; cannot hover over presets
 - Does not scale to different resolutions well - larger resolutions are easier because the problems take longer to fall